 Hopson, Barry & Ledger, Katie – And What Do You Do? – Starting out?
 A 10-step guide to creating a portfolio career (but also useful if that portfolio starts out as just one).

-Machiavelli, Nicolo, The Prince – Lessons in leadership from the sixteen century.
+Machiavelli, Nicolo, The Prince – Lessons in leadership from the sixteenth century.
 Not what you might expect.

 MacLeod, Hugh, Ignore Everybody – Seeking inspiration?
 I have three of Hugh’s cartoon on my office wall.

 McLynn, Frank, Marcus Aurelius: A Life – I learned so much about Marcus the man and about Rome in his time.